-5.7 Fire Types
+3.8 Fire Types

 Using the air intake control is not the only way to match the appliance heat output to the desired temperature in the house.
 A house will need far less heating in October than in January to maintain a comfortable temperature.
 Filling the firebox full in fall weather will overheat the space.
 Otherwise, the combustion rate will have to be reduced to a minimum and the fire will be smoky and inefficient.
 Here are some suggestions for building fires suitable for different heating needs.
+The method used to certify your appliance according to EPA Standards is presented in the EPA Loading Section of the Wood Stove Installation and Operation Manual of your appliance.

-5.7.1 Flash Fire
+3.8.1 Flash Fire

 To build a small fire that will produce a low heat output, use small pieces of firewood and load them crisscross in the firebox.
-The pieces should only be 3" (76 mm) to 4" (102 mm) in diameter.
+The pieces should only be 3" to 4" in diameter.
 After raking the coals, lay two pieces parallel to each other diagonally in the firebox and lay two more across them in the other direction.
 Open the air control fully and only reduce the air after the wood is fully flaming.
 This kind of fire is good for mild weather and should provide enough heat for up to four hours.
 Small fires like this are a good time to use softer wood species and avoid overheating the house.

-5.7.2 Long Lasting Fire
+3.8.2 Long Lasting Fire